mumayank/AirLocation/README.md

 + The library takes care of a host of redundant checks and tasks like:
 	+ Declaring the location permissions in the Manifest file
 	+ Adding the Google Play services location APIs library dependency in Gradle
-	+ Checking if Google Play services are available and up to date or not.
+	+ Checking if Google Play services are available and up to date or not
-		+ If not, requesting the user to update it, along with providing an option to do so.
+		+ If not, requesting the user to update it, along with providing an option to do so
-	+ Checking if location permissions are available or not.
+	+ Checking if location permissions are available or not
-		+ If not, requesting the user at runtime to grant the permissions.
+		+ If not, requesting the user at runtime to grant the permissions
-		+ Also checking if the permissions are permanently disabled by the user.
+		+ Also checking if the permissions are permanently disabled by the user
 			+ If so, taking the user to the app's settings page and requesting to manually grant the permissions.
 	+ Checking if the device hardware settings are optimized or not (GPS is on, Wifi is on, etc)
-		+ If not, requesting the user to grant permission to change settings.
+		+ If not, requesting the user to grant permission to change settings automatically
 + Uses only Google Play services location APIs internally - so you're in safe hands
 + Simple plug and play design
 + Extremely lightweight library (~50KB)